 Initial consultations and exams are typically 30-60 mins, and depending upon the complexity of your condition, and re-evals are usually 15 mins.
 The Report of Findings is 5-15 mins, depending upon how many questions you have.

 In order to make payment as simple as possible, we accept cash, check, credit cards and electronic payments.
 Payment is due at the time of visit.
 If you wish to seek reimbursement from your insurance, a superbill with diagnostic and billing codes will be provided for you to submit yourself.
 Dr. Marla Lerner-Powers is not in network with any insurance, and is a nonparticipating provider with Medicare.

-Exams and D.N.F.T.® Chiropractic visits have the highest likelihood of reimbursement, while NIS and NET are usually not covered, because they do not fit into traditional billing code descriptions.
-Dr. Marla Lerner-Powers recommends choosing Health Savings Accounts (HSAs) over other insurance options, because of the freedom of health care spending that they allow, and their potential use as investment vehicles.
+Exams and D.N.F.T.® Chiropractic adjustments have the highest likelihood of reimbursement, while NET is usually not covered, because it does not fit into traditional billing code descriptions.
+Dr. Lerner-Powers suggests using Health Savings Accounts (HSAs), because of the freedom of health care spending that they allow.

-We have a 24 hr cancellation policy, and missed appointments and late cancellations (within 24 hrs of your appointment) are charged in full.
+We have a 24-hour cancellation policy, and missed appointments and late cancellations (within 24 hrs of your appointment) are charged in full.

 That depends upon your condition, and your goals.
 In initial and re-evaluation exams, we gather information about your goals and needs.
 Dr. Marla Lerner-Powers uses this information to develop your custom NeuroBlossom™ Care Program.

 An example of a peak performance schedule is a visit for NIS/NET weekly or biweekly.